Connexxo/hugo-contact/README.md

 # hugo-contact

-This is a small, self-hosted Go application that acts as a drop-in replacement for services like Formspree or Airform.
+This is a small, self-hosted Go application that acts as a (mostly) drop-in replacement for services like Formspree or Airform.
 It accepts form submissions from static sites (like Hugo) and sends them to a configured SMTP endpoint.

 ## Features